Badges and Uniforms

 Printed material that refers to the Lord-Lieutenant should always be approved by the Lieutenancy Office.

 In conversation – Lord-Lieutenant or Lady Emma

-Written – Lady Emma Barnard, Her Majesty’s Lord-Lieutenant of West Sussex
+Written – Lady Emma Barnard, His Majesty’s Lord-Lieutenant of West Sussex

 Salutation – Dear Lord-Lieutenant